 Repeat again unless staining has disappeared.

 Thoroughly rinse product off once desired effect has been achieved.

 Be careful where product is used

-Do not allow product to drip onto plants, clothing, skin, etc, as this is a mild acid that will burn.
+Prevent product from dripping onto plants, clothing, skin, etc, as this is a mild acid that will burn.

-Do not allow pets or children to use areas during active treatment.
+Keep pets and children away from treatment areas during active treatment.